nickshanks/ResKnife/README.txt

 -> In ~/Library/Application Support/ResKnife/Plugins/ for one user account.
 -> In /Library/Application Support/ResKnife/Plugins/ for the entire machine.

-If you want to create a plugin for the Carbon version of ResKnife, take a look at the Hex Editor try to derivesomething from that.
+If you want to create a plugin for the Carbon version of ResKnife, take a look at the Hex Editor try to derive something from that.
 Editors for the Classic version

 ROAD MAP
 --------

 Currently Uli and Nicholas have decided to delegate different parts of the project to each other, with Nick handling the host application and hex editor, and Uli handling the template editor.
 Nicholas is also working on an editor for resources associated with the game Escape Velocity Nova by Ambrosia Software.
 Other editors will be written as time permits, or perhaps by third parties such as yourself!
-If you have any ideas for editors, take a look at the SDK (avalable from the web site) which contains an empty 'shell' editor.
-Sample fully-working editors are of course available as part of the project themselves!
+If you have any ideas for editors, take a look at the SDK (available from the web site) which contains an empty 'shell' editor.
+Sample fully working editors are of course available as part of the project themselves!

 HISTORY
 -------

 ResKnife has had a protracted and erratic history.
 It started in 1997 when Nicholas Shanks decided ResEdit needed a successor and because he wanted to play around with the new resources available with Mac OS 8.0, yet didn't have the money to buy Resourcerer.
 After three months of fast R&D, version 0.1d9 was quite stable and had many features, including a working hex editor.
 Then in a careless act of stupidity, Nicholas decided to Carbonise the program without backing up the 0.1d9 source.
 It failed, and much that once was had been lost.
 Throwing away that mess and starting again, Nicholas tried to re-write ResKnife as a Carbon app from the ground up.
 Thrice.
-Versions 0.2 and 0.3 were aborted attempts to do this, version 0.4 was more successful, and now forms the basis for the Carbon varient of ResKnife.
+Versions 0.2 and 0.3 were aborted attempts to do this, version 0.4 was more successful, and now forms the basis for the Carbon variant of ResKnife.
 Soon after, the wonders of Cocoa were discovered and required learning, and Nicholas turned to his pet project ResKnife to help him learn.
-The Cocoa re-write became version 0.5 and in conjunction with version 0.4 which had had a few touch-ups added to it since, was committed to CVS almost two years after the last commit had occured.
+The Cocoa re-write became version 0.5 and in conjunction with version 0.4 which had had a few touch-ups added to it since, was committed to CVS almost two years after the last commit had occurred.
 Two more years passed with not much change to ResKnife, before Uli Kusterer, collaborator for earlier versions of ResKnife and himself writing a resource editor with special consideration for users of the MacZoop framework, decided to write a template editor for the project.
-Throughout the development of the project contributions small and large have trickled in, and all who contributed are recognised below.
+Throughout the development of the project contributions small and large have trickled in, and all who contributed are recognized below.

 AUTHORS